patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/empty-state/empty-state.md

 section: components
 ---

 Use an **empty state** component when there is no data or other information to show on the screen.
 Empty states can be used to communicate completion or other status at the end of a sequential task, and may include a call to action to guide the user on what to do next.
+They may also be used to educate users and guide them with positive and proactive next steps in any situation where there is no data or information to display.
+View example use cases in the [use case examples](#use-case-examples) section.

+## Usage
-PatternFly offers three empty state variations; a small empty state, a large empty state, and an extra large empty state.
+PatternFly offers four empty state variations; an extra small empty state, a small empty state, a large empty state, and an extra large empty state.
+* The **extra small empty state** should be used inside cards, or when there are space constraints, as seen in the second [no access](#user-not-entitled-or-does-not-have-access) use case example.
-* The small empty state should be used inside tables, wizards, modals, or cards, where the empty state is "inside a container," as seen in the [no data to show](#no-data-to-show) use case example.
+* The **small empty state** should be used inside tables, wizards, modals, or cards, where the empty state is "inside a container," as seen in the [no data to show](#no-data-to-show) use case example.
-* The large empty state should be used in a full-page empty state, as seen in the [addition or creation](#addition-or-creation) use case example.
+* The **large empty state** should be used in a full-page empty state, as seen in the [addition or creation](#addition-or-creation) use case example.
-* The extra large empty state variation should only be used in special instances, specifically for [first-use or get started](#first-use-or-get-started) states, as well as for full-page [congratulatory](#success) states, seen in those use case examples.
+* The **extra large empty state** variation should only be used in special instances, specifically for [first-use or get started](#first-use-or-get-started) states, as well as for full-page [congratulatory](#success) states, seen in those use case examples.

+## Elements
 Below is an example of a large empty state inside a full-page, outlining all the elements inside an empty state.
+The other empty state variations are made up of the same elements, and only differ in their spacing and text sizes.

 <img src="./img/empty-state.png" alt="empty state example" width="990"/>